 Please describe how you ended up in life sciences project management.

-As a young scientist I swore never to work in industry, especially in sales!
+As a young scientist, I swore never to work in the industry, especially in sales!
 So be careful about what one rejects as a possible future.
 I started as a bench scientist, seeking to understand fundamental principles in neuroscience and systems physiology, but always had a keen interest in what others were doing.
-This became more evident once I began contributing to cross functional technical projects.
-Project and program management provided me the higher level view of the interactions between deep SME technical expertise functional support (quality, regulatory, manufacturing) and the business drivers.
+This became more evident once I began contributing to cross-functional technical projects.
+Project and program management provided me a higher-level view of the interactions between deep SME technical expertise functional support (quality, regulatory, manufacturing), and the business drivers.

-How has the life sciences industry benefited with project managers in the field?
+How has the life sciences industry benefited from project managers in the field?

 What are your tips to avoid project burnout?

 Coffee and exercise.
-Seriously, finding what brings you joy outside of work and being sure to carve out priority time to embrace those activities.
-For me it was being outdoors moving and time with my family playing music, cooking and having fun.
+Seriously, finding what brings you joy outside of work, and be sure to carve out priority time to embrace those activities.
+For me it was being outdoors moving and time with my family playing music, cooking, and having fun.